ktonini/reviewGrid/README.md

 ReviewGrid uses IP addresses to identify users:
 - Each unique IP address is treated as a separate user
-- This allows for persistent actions without requiring user accounts
+- This allows for persistent actions without requiring user accounts but naturally comes with a few caveats.